-Research consistently shows a strong connection between student well-being, sense of connectedness, and academic achievement.
 Recognizing this, ECHSG is committed to improving our school climate and fostering student engagement as a key part of our second goal.
-The school was fortunate to have been awarded a two-year grant through the CA Community Partnership Program that allows us to have a dedicated social worker on campus who helps with SEL and PBIS programs, along with the training of our Counselors and Supervision staff with the implementation of restorative justice practices.
-Last school year, the site reported 52 referrals, of which 10 were Black/African American Students, and 4 suspensions, of which 1 student identified as Black/African American.
-This year, to date, there are over 100 referrals, of which 35 are Black/African American students, and 6 recorded suspensions, of which 5 students identified as Black/African American.
-Therefore, it is critical that we continue with our restorative practices, while fostering a holistic educational experience that supports the whole child, improves disciplinary issues, and simultaneously elevates academic success.
+The school was fortunate to have been awarded a two-year planning grant through the CA Community School Partnership Program and has since applied for a CCSPP Implementation Grant that allows us to have a dedicated social worker on campus who helps with our Tier 2 and 3 needs, SEL and PBIS programs, along with the implementation of restorative justice practices, crisis intervention, and referral services for students and families in need.
+Additionally, as a result of the school's Dean regularly implementing restorative justice practices, in conjunction with the efforts to thoroughly document our discipline process, students have received more support that has resulted in a decrease in infractions and suspensions.
+Last school year, the site reported 126 referrals, of which 44 were Black/African American students, 59 were English Learners and 17 were students with disabilities.
+This year, to date, ECHSG has 104 referrals, of which 24 are Black/African American student total events, 36 are English Learner total events and 16 are students with disabilities total events.
+Although the number of discipline incidents is still higher than we would like, the data illustrates that by fostering a holistic approach to education, which supports the whole child, it is possible for school to improve disciplinary issues, and simultaneously elevates academic success.